Baijayanta2003/Python-Documentation-With-Sphinx/README.md

 open index.html
 ```
-You will see a html file opening in your default browser.
+23.You will see a html file opening in your default browser.
 Final Indexing is:
 ```bash
 ├── .DS_Store